confeitaria/inelegant/readme.rst

 Most of them are unreliable or costly "in the wild" but can be useful enough on tests.

-Right now there are six modules in this project.
+Right now there are seven modules in this project.

 "Inelegant Process" - running and communicating with a simple processes
 =======================================================================